-I'm joined by Steven Hay, who is joint manager of Baillie Gifford's Managed Fund and the Multi Asset Income Fund, but before we start, some important information.
+I'm joined by Steven Hay, who is head of the Income Research Team at Ballie Gifford, but before we start, some important information.
 Please remember that, as with all investments, your capital is at risk and your income is not guaranteed.
 This podcast has been recorded during the coronavirus pandemic, so Steven and I are both at home as opposed to in the usual Edinburgh studio.